kit-data-manager/JaMMaTo/README.md

 This object orientied mapping tool is based on Python, and is used for mapping metadata from a file format schema to a JSON format schema.
 Currently, only dicom format is supported.
 Formats like Nexus and TIFF are planned for the future.

+The mapping tool can be imported as a Python package at: https://pypi.org/project/NEPMetadataMapping/1.0.0/ Supported by Python3-3.8

 ## Structuration and components

 The mapping tool is composed of multiple, indepently working components.
 They comprise the functionalities of: